grnet/synnefo/docs/index.rst

    Pithos: Object Storage service <pithos>
    Cyclades: Compute/Network/Image/Volume services <cyclades>

+It :ref:`unifies storage resources <unify>` (Objects/Volumes/Images/Snapshots)
+using Archipelago as the common storage substrate for all services.

 This is an overview of the Synnefo services:

 .. image:: images/synnefo-overview.png